Should You Buy Pet Health Insurance?

 - Pet insurance ain’t cheap if you insure for life.
-The total cost of premiums over a nearly 13-year lifetime for Woof ranged widely, from about $6,100 with Healthy Paws to nearly $21,700 with Petplan.
+The total cost of premiums over a nearly 13-year lifetime for Woof ranged widely, from $4,900 with Healthy Paws to more than $19,200 with Petplan.
 Keep in mind those are just costs for buying insurance coverage; with most plans, policyholders must still contribute co-pays and deductibles, and not all costs are covered.

 - Cats cost less.
-The almost 13-year cost of premiums for Kitty ranged from Healthy Paws’ $3,600 to Embrace’s $11,900.
+The almost 13-year cost of premiums for Kitty ranged from Healthy Paws’ $3,000 to Petplan’s $9,100.
 But, as with Woof, buying insurance for Kitty was unlikely to save us money over his life when he suffered only a low level of health problems—and careful, deliberative cats tend to have fewer vet bills than rambunctious, impulsive dogs.

 - Shop and save.
 Vet prices vary widely.
 Some highly rated pet doctors charge half as much for the same services as other top vets in the same city.
 Using our ratings of area veterinarians to find a low-cost provider may also give you another reason to skip insurance, since your shopping savvy can cut out-of-pocket vet costs while non-negotiable insurance premiums remain high.